mertemba/mini_malloc/README.md

 ## Limitations

-* The library only supports a single provided memory block.
+* Each instance can only use a single, non-growing memory block.
 * Multi-threading is not considered and must be handled by the library user.
 * A `realloc()` function is not provided.